bastikr/DormandPrince.jl/README.rst

 Dormand-Prince (4)5
 ===================

-Efficient implementation of the adaptive Dormand-Prince (4)5 Runge-Kutta solver with dense output, inplace derivative computation and event handling.
+Efficient implementation of the adaptive Dormand-Prince (4)5 Runge-Kutta solver with dense output, in-place derivative computation and event handling.

 Dense output
-    If a large number of output points are needed it becomes inefficient to use separat Runge-Kutta steps to calculate them directly.
+    If a large number of output points are needed it becomes inefficient to use separate Runge-Kutta steps to calculate them directly.
 Interpolation between the natural Runge-Kutta steps using the substep results allows a cheap calculation of intermediate points without additional, possibly expensive function evaluations.

 Inplace derivative calculation